dragonofdeath/impossible-states/src/u91-ending-notes.md

 * I'm personally still researching how it should be done in typescript
    * no helper libraries for now, to not scare people off

-* If some of you already use it idea, it would be nice to hear your feelings towards the idea
+* If some of you already use this idea, it would be nice to hear your feelings towards the idea

-* If you are hearing about it for the first time, it would also be nice to here what you thing
+* If you are hearing about it for the first time, it would also be nice to hear what you think